gorpipe/gor/_sources/index.rst.txt

 About GORpipe
 =============

-The GORpipe analysis tool is developed by WuXi Nextcode Genomics.
+The GORpipe analysis tool is developed primarily by Genuity Science.
 It originates from the pioneers of population based genomic analysis, deCODE genetics, headquartered in Reykjavik, Iceland.

 GORpipe is a tool based on a genomic ordered relational architecture and allows analysis of large sets of genomic and phenotypic tabular data using declarative query language, in a parallel execution engine.
 It is very efficient in a wide range of use-cases, including genome wide batch analysis, range-queries, genomic table joins of variants and segments, filtering, aggregation etc. The query language combines ideas from SQL and Unix shell pipe syntax, supporting seek-able nested queries, materialized views, and a rich set of commands and functions.
 For more information see the `paper in Bioinformatics`_.